markdav/markdav.github.io/_posts/2014-11-24-installing-monasca-agent-on-redhat.md

     exclude = {'invalid_encoded_data*',

 So, looking at python with a python -V it seems to be 2.6 on redhat but 2.7 on the ubuntu instance where I successfully installed the agent in the past.
 I was surprised!
-[This article](https://www.digitalocean.com/community/tutorials/how-to-set-up-python-2-7-6-and-3-3-3-on-centos-6-4) has some ponters.
+[This article](https://www.digitalocean.com/community/tutorials/how-to-set-up-python-2-7-6-and-3-3-3-on-centos-6-4) has some helpful pointers.
 First line of attack was to upgrade python.

 Install the dev tools and some other handy stuff: